cap76/AZCourse_Winter2022/docs/12-deep-learning.md

   layer_flatten(input_shape = c(1))
 ```

-We also need to specify the activation function to the next level.
-This can be done via {activation}, so our snippet of code using a Rectified Linear Unit (relu) activation would look something like:
+When adding a layer we also need to specify the activation function to the next level.
+This can be done via {activation}.
+In earlier on, sigmoid activation funnctions were common, but were gradually replaced by relu activations, mostly for empircal performence reasons.
+So to add a layer of $100$ nodes with a Rectified Linear Unit (relu) activation, our code would look something like:

 ```r